kabandr/express-mongo-api/README.md

 ## What is this?

 An example of a basic Express API with:
-- [ ] User registration / Login.
+- [x] User registration / Login / Logout / Delete / Update.
-- [ ] JWT authentication and authorization.
+- [x] JWT authentication and authorization.
 - [x] CRUD operations.
 - [ ] OpenAPI Spec API documentation.
 - [ ] Docker Compose file.